malconn/malconn/README.md

   # :cloud: About me :cloud:

-  19 years, <strong>Frontend developer</strong> with experiences on area and a lot of motivation to help people and learn more.
+  19 years, <strong>Frontend developer</strong> with experiences on area and <br> a lot of motivation to help people and learn more.

   ### + Objective

-  Dedicated to produce in favor to be better on it and my solutions make world better too.
+  Dedicated to produce in favor to be better on it <br> and my solutions make world better too.

   ### + Stats